San Francisco to Santa Cruz: California Coast Road Trip

 I was up bright and early in the morning.
 I wanted to fit in a three-mile run, and strength training workout to kickstart my day.
 Working out always makes me feel good, and I was determined to have a better day of traveling.

 The Chaminade had an impressive gym and outdoor areas to workout!
 One of the running trails looked like something out of a movie.
-They also had the perfect pool to swim laps, a tennis court (YAS!!), and all the open area you need for yoga.
+They also had the perfect pool to swim laps, a tennis court (YAS!!), and all the open areas you need for yoga.
 This place was amazing!

 After packing up the car and getting ready for day three, we decided to stop at Windmill Cafe for coffee and breakfast before heading out on the road.
 Day three was going to be our longest travel day, so we wanted a good breakfast to start the day with.